 Many individuals find that their pattern of difficulties seems to increase as they age.
 Some individuals are able to date the onset of their sinus problems to very specific episode of infection.
 There is often a subsequent sense of a “snowballing” effect that takes place, since with each infection additional inflammation and scarring takes place – which leads to further narrowing of sensitive openings, which in turn results in an added probability for further sinus infection.
-Medical or surgical intervention is directed toward restoring the ventilation to the sinuses, which will in turn will allow for elimination of the sinus problems on a permanent basis.
+Medical or surgical intervention is directed toward restoring the ventilation to the sinuses, which will in turn will allow for elimination of the sinus problems on a long term basis.*

 The individual’s history is the single most important means of formulating a likely diagnosis and for implementing effective and efficient sinus treatments.

 The findings on examination are relatively limited, as the most critical regions cannot be well visualized.
 However, pertinent findings include: